endoli/fiksi/fiksi/README.md

 # Manual

-The Fiksi manual explains more about usage and the design.
+The [Fiksi manual][manual] explains more about usage and the design.

 <!-- cargo-rdme end -->